Chart Color Schemes

 Population growth drivers in Edwardstown are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Feb 2026, the population of the suburb of Edwardstown is estimated at around 5,132.
-This reflects an increase of 618 people since the 2021 Census, which reported a population of 4,514.
-The change was inferred from AreaSearch's resident population estimate of 4,802 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 42 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,193 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Edwardstown's growth rate of 13.7% since the 2021 census exceeded both the SA4 region (7.4%) and the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 75.0% of overall population gains during recent periods.
+As of May 2026, the population of the suburb of Edwardstown is estimated at around 5,300.
+This reflects a growth of 786 people since the 2021 Census, which reported a population of 4,514.
+The increase is inferred from AreaSearch's estimate of 5,292 residents following examination of ABS's ERP data release in June 2025 and an additional 44 validated new addresses since the Census date.
+This results in a density ratio of 2,265 persons per square kilometer, above the national average assessed by AreaSearch.
+Edwardstown's growth of 17.4% since the 2021 census exceeds that of its SA4 region (6.2%) and SA3 area, making it a growth leader in the region.
+Overseas migration contributed approximately 75.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, projections from the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Examining future trends, an above median population growth is projected for statistical areas across the nation, with Edwardstown expected to grow by 758 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category are adopted with adjustments made using a method of weighted aggregation from LGA to SA2 levels.
+Future population trends suggest an increase just below the median of statistical areas analysed, with Edwardstown expected to grow by 647 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 12.1% over the 16 years.

 Frequently Asked Questions - Population